CUCentralAdvancement/giving-backend/README.md

 and add more if needed.

 Fund Types:
-- **Default** - Most funds will use the default frontend components built to demo the migrated UI.
+- **default** - Most funds will use the default frontend components built to demo the migrated UI.
-- **License Plate** - Three funds from different campuses will share this type.
+- **license_plate** - Three funds from different campuses will share this type.
 The Giving Form differs by fixing the donation at $50 and only asking for the "name on title" of the car.
-- **Write-in** - This fund has no allocation code or campus and the same Giving Form with the addition of a comments section.
+- **write_in** - This fund has no allocation code or campus and the same Giving Form with the addition of a comments section.

 Since the funds don't have the same schema in D7, the fund types will be added during the seeding process.